 Guantanamo Bay court

-Almost 22 years since the widely reported terror strikes, a shocking piece of document has emerged that claims the CIA was hand-in-glove with two of the Al Qaeda terrorists who hijacked passenger planes and carried out the attacks.
+Almost 22 years since the widely reported terror strikes, a shocking piece of document has emerged that claims that the CIA was hand-in-glove with two of the Al Qaeda terrorists who had hijacked passenger planes and carried out the attacks.

-In a court filing at the US-run Guantanamo Bay naval base in Cuba, it has been claimed that two of the 19 attackers had earlier been jointly hired by a covert wing of the CIA and a section of the Saudi Arabian intelligence network for an unknown operation – before 9/11 took place.
+In a court filing at the US-run Guantanamo Bay naval base in Cuba, it has been claimed that two of the 19 attackers had earlier been jointly hired by a covert wing of the CIA and a section of the Saudi Arabian intelligence network for an unknown operation – that was before 9/11 took place.

 The document was filed at the American naval base in 2021 because the cases of the September 11 defendants are being heard there.
 It came to light only recently following a report by the news website Spytalk.

-The two 9/11 hijackers allegedly recruited by the CIA-Saudi joint intelligence unit were Saudi Arabian nationals Nawaf al-Hazmi and Khalid al-Mihdhar, as the court filing claims.
-On September 11, 2001, the duo was part of a five-member Al Qaeda team that hijacked the passenger plane that was flown into the Pentagon building in Arlington County near Washington, DC.
+The two 9/11 hijackers allegedly recruited by the joint CIA-Saudi joint intelligence unit were Saudi Arabian nationals Nawaf al-Hazmi and Khalid al-Mihdhar, as the court filing claims.
+On September 11, 2001, the duo was part of a five-member Al Qaeda team that hijacked the passenger plane that was flown into the Pentagon building in Arlington County near Washington DC.

 American Airlines Flight 77, which was a Boeing 757 jet, left Washington Dulles International Airport at 8.20am local time and headed towards its destination, Los Angeles, with 53 passengers and six crew members on board, excluding the team of five attackers.
 The team hijacked the plane and rammed it into the western face of the Pentagon at 9.37am.
 Everyone on board the flight died upon impact.